sugarcoat/sugarcoat/README.md

 If you'd like to provide your own template, simply provide a path to the `layout` key in the `settings` object.

-If you'd like to provide one or more of your own partials, provide a directory path to the `partials` key in the `settings` object.
+If you'd like to provide one or more of your own partials, provide a directory path to the `partials` key in the `settings.template` object.
 If you provide sugarcoat with a partial with a basename that is "reserved", sugarcoat will use yours instead.

 "Reserved" basenames: